PgCache/pgcache/README.md

 ## Status

-pgcache is under active development and not yet recommended for production use.
+pgcache is under active development, pre-1.0, and has not been battle-tested at scale.

 - **PostgreSQL:** 16, 17, and 18.
 - **Deployment:** AWS (Marketplace AMI), Docker, or bare metal.